 The itinerary of the described route is only a reference, there is never an exact repeat of a cruise because it depends on the weather and accessibility of some of the regions in respect of the ice.
 As a consequence, the program varies, but it serves as a guide for the visitor.
 The boat captain makes any pertinent change and every day sets out the itinerary for that day.
 The ship's company reserves the right to cancel any of the cruises before sailing and in this case will return all payments without any indemnification.

-The tariffs can be subject to increases and the ship's company reserves the right to do so without previous notification.
+The rates can be subject to increases and the ship's company reserves the right to do so without previous notification.

 - The cruise with selected cabin requirement on board the M/V Ushuaia